Smartproxy/Smartproxy/smartproxy_scrapy_middleware/README.md

 SMARTPROXY_ENDPOINT = 'gate.smartproxy.com' ## Endpoint you'd like to use
 SMARTPROXY_PORT = '7000' ## Port of the endpoint you are using.
 ```
+3. In `DOWNLOADER_MIDDLEWARES` change `yourprojectname` line to the name of your project.
-3. Make sure that you enter your details account details as well as proxy details withing punctuation marks ('').
+4. Make sure that you enter your details account details as well as proxy details withing punctuation marks ('').
-4. Save the file.
+5. Save the file.

 Once all that is done, all of your spiders will be going through our proxies, if you are not sure how to setup a spider, take a look [here](https://docs.scrapy.org/en/latest/intro/tutorial.html#our-first-spider)